lramsey/scikit-node/README.md

 Scikit-Node is an npm wrapper for Python's scikit-learn library.
 Using this module, you can use scikit-learn a node.js server.
 To learn more about scikit-learn, please go to http://scikit-learn.org/stable/.
 The methods on the Scikit-node Module spawn a python process that executes scikit-learn estimators and methods.
 The results from these algorithms are then streamed up to node.

+This module is currently in beta, so feedback and contributions would be appreciated!

 ## <a name='setup' href='#'/>  Set Up Process

 In order to run Scikit-Node, there are several dependencies that need to be present.
 The first step would be to make sure node.js, npm, and a python verison of >= 27. or >= 3.2 has been installed.
 To install these items, I would recommend checking out http://nodejs.org/download/ and https://www.python.org/download/.